 Flash Memory Talks the Talk But Can it Walk the Walk?

-For a while there companies came out with new ideas of what NAND is and where this flash memory technology was going.
+For a while, their companies came out with new ideas of what NAND is and where this flash memory technology was going.
 All this hype is beginning to fade in 2015.
 The new whispers are of PCM (Phase Change memory), MRAM (Magneto resistive RAM) and RRAM (Resistive RAM).
 Has SLC and MLC NAND Flash technology seen its day in the sun?
 No, not by a long shot.
 Furthermore, manufacturers continue producing new products and technology.
-Of course, in having NAND Flash we have a winner.
+Of course, in having NAND Flash, we have a winner.
 NAND Flash Technology will be around for another fifteen years.
 For information on NAND data recovery, click here!